AI-Hypercomputer/torchprime/torchprime/models/resnet-18/README.md

 If you perform the exact same mathematical computation on different hardware accelerators, will the result be identical?
-For deep learning workloads, the answer is often no. Modern deep learning accelerators like Google's Tensor Processing Units (TPUs) and NVIDIA's Graphics Processing Units (GPUs) uses different floating-point precision levels to maximize computational speed.
+For deep learning workloads, the answer is often no. Modern deep learning accelerators like Google's Tensor Processing Units (TPUs) and NVIDIA's Graphics Processing Units (GPUs) can default to different floating-point precision levels, which can yield slightly different results while maximizing computational speed.

 Consider how even a simple computation can vary across hardware due to their distinct floating-point precision levels: